dceluis/mcp-hackathon/devlog.md

 installing termux dependencies and getting the whole thing to run is a nightmare i had to install rust and python and pip is still installing the depenndencies but i still have hope

+---
+02-29 @ 01:25

+so at last i could create a server that runs on termux and a sample client that i can call from my pc that will connect to termux and run a tool. right now its just printing a toast but itss something!